Blacksad: Synopsis

 Rendered in a film noir style, the stories are set in late 1950s United States.
 All of the characters are anthropomorphic animals whose species reflects their personality, character type and role in the story.
 Animal stereotypes are often used: for example, nearly all of the policemen are canids, such as German Shepherds, Bloodhounds, and foxes, while underworld characters are often reptiles or amphibians.
 Female characters are often much more human-looking than their male counterparts.

 The strip attempts to reflect a dirty, realist outlook and a dark cinematic style through fairly clean, realistic lines.
 Detailed watercolor drawings, including real-life places and cities, also contribute to the realistic feel of the series, despite the fact that characters are animals.
 The style of drawing has evolved throughout the series, with later issues displaying sharper, higher-quality colour and fewer grainy lines.

 Cameos

 The series occasionally features anthropomorphic versions of famous people, most notably in Red Soul.
-Adolf Hitler is portrayed as a cat (possibly in homage to Art Spiegelman's Maus), Senator Joseph McCarthy as Senator Gallo (a rooster), Mark Rothko as Sergei Litvak (a bear), the president as an eagle, and Allen Ginsberg as Greenberg (a bison), while Otto Liebber (an owl) bears a strong resemblance to many of the scientists involved in the Manhattan Project at Los Alamos.
+Adolf Hitler is portrayed as a cat (possibly in homage to Art Spiegelman's Maus), Senator Joseph McCarthy as Senator Gallo (a rooster), Mark Rothko as Sergei Litvak (a brown bear), and Allen Ginsberg as Abraham Greenberg (a bison), while Otto Liebber (an owl) bears a strong resemblance to many of the scientists involved in the Manhattan Project at Los Alamos.
+Jack Kerouac is portrayed as Chad Lowell (a lion) in Amarillo, and Robert Moses as Lewis Solomon (a peregrine falcon) in They All Fall Down.